nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 be failing with exceptions instead of just being deprecated now.
 Add a new list repetition that does 'baseball cards' instead of a table.
 Add a 'tree' inspect view that allows for threaded discussions and such.
-I need to convert the rest of the WOSubmitButtons and WOHyperlinks to ERXLinkButtons.
-I need to look at ERXLinkButton again and see if I can get rid of the string binding by using the hasChildrenElements() method from WODynamicGroup.

 Yeah, just a few things to fix. :)